Contact us at 914-666-4665

 Gastrointestinal Dysregulation in Lyme Disease

-Gastrointestinal Dysregulation in Lyme Disease If your digestion has slowed and nothing seems to help, you’re not alone.
-Many patients with Lyme disease develop gastrointestinal symptoms that persist despite dietary changes, fiber supplementation, hydration, or normal testing.
-These symptoms may include constipation, bloating, early satiety, nausea, abdominal discomfort, or a constant sense that digestion is
+Lyme Disease Gut Problems: Gastrointestinal Dysregulation and Motility Issues Lyme disease gut problems often present as slowed digestion, bloating, or constipation that doesn’t respond to typical treatments.
+If your digestion has slowed and nothing seems to help, you’re not alone.
+Many patients with Lyme disease develop gastrointestinal symptoms that persist despite dietary changes, fiber supplementation,

 Gastrointestinal Dysregulation in Lyme Disease Read More »